Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 ---

-## When using a crossbow for the first time Crash code SkyrimSE.exe+7BEC84  (only affects Version 1.0)
+## When using a crossbow for the first time.
+Crash code SkyrimSE.exe+7BEC84  (only affects Version 1.0)

 The crossbow mod needs to initialize and cannot do this while in combat causing the CTD.